Durgapur, Angul

-The population of the village is around 4500 including 3243 voters(male & female), children and youth mass of below eighteen ages within it.
-According to "Gram Panchayat Election 2022" there are 3243 voters in the village; including 1677 male voters and 1566 female voters to saturate the population.
+According to Census of India 2001 and information from District(Angul) census; the population of the village is 3876.
+But the population of the village is around 4,500 including 3,243 voters (males and females), children and youth mass of below eighteen ages within it.
+According to "Gram Panchayat Election 2022" there are 3,243 voters in the village; including 1,677 male voters and 1,566 female voters to saturate the population.